kangjw1208/King-Country-Real-Estate/README.md

 As to deal with heteroscesdsitdy we made the decision to log transform our target variable, price.

+Now with our dataframe fully sorted we created our dummy regressor with price and the log of price.
+### Simple Regressor
 Seeing that our target is our log_price column we tried to see which columns had a positive and substantial correlation to it.
 * sqft_living
 * bathrooms